janhorubala/janhorubala.github.io/_posts/2016-11-01-codility-python-solutions.md

 comments: true
 ---

 Here are my 100% solutions for Codility Lessons written in Python.
-Solutions are hidden (so you have few seconds to make sure that you don't want to solve task by yourself) Titles are links to description on Codility Platform.
-Enjoy and if you have remarks or alternative solutions - share in comments!
+Solutions are hidden (so you have few seconds to make sure that you don't want to solve task by yourself;) Enjoy and if you have remarks or alternative solutions - share in comments!

 ### 1. Iterations